1 MIN READ

 then you need to communicate how that exactly would work out for your prospect when they change to you from their current supplier.

 And that greater value comes at a higher price.
-If you have been able to show the greater return on their investment, indeed, your buyer is willing to pay a higher price.
+If you have been able to show a greater return on their investment, indeed, your buyer is willing to pay a higher price.

 Share with others if you think this post was very useful.